kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 resource naming conventions prescribed by Kubernetes.
 This means the resource must have a fully-qualified name (i.e. mycompany.org/shinynewresource)

-## Resource Requirements: Requests vs Limits
+## Resource Requirements: Requests vs. Limits

 If a resource supports the ability to distinguish between a request and a limit for a resource, the quota tracking system will only cost the request value